khnbilal/Computer-Science-Engineering-Resources/README.md

 # Computer-Science-Engineering-Resources
-Your go-to repository for essential PDF resources in Computer Science Engineering, featuring textbooks and study materials to support your learning journey.
+Explore a curated collection of PDF resources in Computer Science Engineering, including textbooks and study materials.
+Dive into essential content that supports every aspect of your learning and research journey.
+Start exploring and enhancing your understanding today!